19hours/sg-statutes/Acts/Building Control Act.md

 (i) the building in respect of which the building works are or have been carried out;

-(ii) the building, street or natural formation opposite, parallel, adjacent or in otherwise close proximity to those building works;
+(ii) the building, street, slope or natural formation opposite, parallel, adjacent or in otherwise close proximity to those building works;

+[Act 22 of 2012 wef 01/12/2012]

 (c) to execute or cause to be executed (at the developer’s cost) such building works as the Commissioner of Building Control may specify (which may include retrofitting under Part III); or